Corinne Desrosiers was hired as the Dukes' fourth head lacrosse coach in program history in July 2018.

 “I’m thrilled to see Corinne take this next step in her coaching career.
 Corinne is a proven winner and will build upon the amazing foundation that has been built in the Duquesne lacrosse program.” - Josh Hexter, Head Coach, Elon University

-A former standout lacrosse player at High Point, Pace was a two-time All-Big South selection at midfielder for the Panthers.
+A former standout lacrosse player at High Point, Fazio was a two-time All-Big South selection at midfielder for the Panthers.
 She most recently served on the coaching staff at Plum High School for the 2018 season and as an assistant coach with the True Lacrosse Club in Pittsburgh for two seasons.

-At High Point, Pace earned First Team All-Big South honors as a junior in 2015, pacing the Panthers with 39 ground balls while ranking third on the team with 38 points (25 goals, 13 assists).
+At High Point, Fazio earned First Team All-Big South honors as a junior in 2015, pacing the Panthers with 39 ground balls while ranking third on the team with 38 points (25 goals, 13 assists).
 She then garnered Second Team All-Big South accolades as a senior in 2016.

-Pace finished her career with 50 goals and 23 assists to go with 86 ground balls, 74 draw controls and 35 caused turnovers.
+Fazio finished her career with 50 goals and 23 assists to go with 86 ground balls, 74 draw controls and 35 caused turnovers.
 She helped the Panthers to back-to-back NCAA Tournament appearances in 2013-14, as well.

 In addition, the Bel Air, Md. native was a Millis Scholar Athlete and was a member of the Big South Presidential Honor Roll at High Point.